fitzhaile/personal-website-react/app/components/case-studies/donor-industry-insight-case.md

 Donor participation reflects the percent of people within accounts who give.
 Percentages are volatile at small counts but still directional.
 Leadership donors often require more time per relationship and can materially affect totals.

-- Donor participation and counts were low; leadership share among donors was high
+- While donor participation and counts were low; leadership share among donors was high
 - Leadership gifts can represent a large portion of individual revenue
 - Small denominators amplify percentage swings; interpret trends with caution {.case-study__list}